 We’re located in a renovated, century-old building on Woodville’s Main Street.
 Woodville Community Library, as a MORE library, has educational, informational and recreational materials in a wide variety of formats.
 In addition to books you’ll find:

 - Magazines for all ages

-- Newspapers (Baldwin Bulletin, Woodville Leader, Glenwood City Tribune, USA Today)
+- Newspapers (Baldwin Bulletin, Woodville Leader, Glenwood City Tribune)

 - Large-print books, audio books, and DVDs (popular and instructional)